enslow22/osu-Ladder/web/description.md

-# osu!lb api documentation
+# osu!Lab api documentation

-osu!lb is a scores database.
-It stores all modes, and only excludes taiko and mania converts.
+### At its heart, osu!Lab is just a scores database.

+There are two things that separate osu!Lab from other score databases:
+- *It stores scores from **all modes**, except for taiko and mania converts.*
+- *It stores multiple scores per beatmap per user*

 You can register yourself to get your scores fetched by the api.
 Once you're registered, osu!lb will constantly update itself will all your new scores.

 ---